-BUILDABLE AREA/BUILDABLE LAND: Means a contiguous piece of land that is completely free of delineated wetlands and wetland buffers as prescribed by this Ordinance, steep slopes of fifteen degrees (15%) or greater, and areas located within the one-hundred (100) year flood plain.
+BUILDABLE AREA: Means a contiguous piece of land that is completely free of delineated wetlands and wetland buffers as prescribed by this Ordinance, steep slopes of fifteen degrees (15%) or greater, and areas located within the one-hundred (100) year flood plain.
+For example, a BUILDABLE ACRE would be one acre (43,560 square feet) of contiguous land; one half of a buildable acre would be 21,780 square feet of buildable land.